More information will be available in the AP Coordinator’s Manual, Part 2 and the Bulletin for AP Students and Parents in late fall.

 In Case of a Security Breach

 A breach of exam security at a school’s administration site could result in the invalidation of exam scores for individual students or for all the students taking that particular exam at the school.
-In addition, if a school does not adhere to the policies and procedures detailed in the AP Coordinator’s Manual, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by the College Board as a result of a breach of security.
+In addition, if a school does not adhere to the policies and procedures detailed in the AP Coordinator’s Manual, Part 2, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by College Board as a result of a breach of security.

 If you discover or suspect any issues related to the security of your school’s exams, call the ETS Office of Testing Integrity (OTI) immediately at 609-406-5430 or 800-750-6991 (toll free) for instructions.

 Exam security policies are detailed in the AP Coordinator’s Manual, Part 2 and the Bulletin for AP Students and Parents.
 Here are a few examples of misconduct:

 - An AP teacher “interviews” students after the exam to gather information about specific multiple-choice questions.

 - A student takes an AP Exam on a day or at a time when it is not supposed to be administered.